Introduction

 Public Cloud Isn’t Going Away – Why a Hybrid Model Could Be the Future

 While many companies are repatriating workloads, it’s important to note that the public cloud isn’t disappearing.
 It still plays a crucial role, particularly for tasks that benefit from its flexibility and scalability, such as short-term projects, testing environments, or less sensitive workloads.
+Increasingly, organizations are adopting a hybrid cloud approach, strategically combining on-premises infrastructure with public cloud services to optimize workloads, improve data integration, and enhance security and compliance.

 The Hybrid Model